dhellmann/pymotw-3/source/cmd/index.rst

     (Cmd)

 The first thing to notice is the command prompt, ``(Cmd)``.
 The prompt can be configured through the attribute *prompt*.
-If the prompt changes as the result of a command handler, the new value is used to query for the next command.
+The prompt value is dynamic, and if a command handler changes the prompt attribute the new value is used to query for the next command.

 .. code-block:: none